mattmc3/zsh_unplugged/README.md

 You can get turbocharged-hypersonic-load-speed-magic if you choose to use the [romkatv/zsh-defer](https://github.com/romkatv/zsh-defer) plugin.
-Essentially, if you add `romkatv/zsh-defer` to your plugins list, everything you load afterwards will use zsh-defer, meaning you'll get speeds similar to zinit's turbo mode.
+Essentially, if you add `romkatv/zsh-defer` to your plugins list, everything you load afterwards will use zsh-defer, meaning you'll get speeds similar to zinit's [turbo mode](https://github.com/zdharma-continuum/zinit#turbo-and-lucid).

 Notably, if you like the [zsh-abbr] plugin for fish-like abbreviations in Zsh, using zsh-defer [will boost performance greatly](https://github.com/olets/zsh-abbr/issues/52).

-:warning: Warning - be careful and verify which plugins work well with zsh-defer.
+:warning: Warning - the author of zsh-defer does not recommend using the plugin this way, so be careful and selective about which plugins you load with zsh-defer.
 If you get weird behavior from a plugin, then load it before zsh-defer.
-In my extensive testing, the [pure] prompt was the only one I needed to load prior to zsh-defer, and everything else worked as expected.
-If you find a plugin that doesn't work well with zsh-defer, feel free to open an issue and I'll note it here.
+In my extensive testing, the biggest benefit came only from especially sluggish plugins like [zsh-abbr].

 ### :question: What if I want my plugins to be even faster?